hashworks-code/littlebrahma.v2/_caseStudy-product/xpe.md

 cHead5: "Adapt "
 csubHead4: "Enabling the perf. engineers to do more"
+adapt_loop:
-cContent9: "Our periodic assessments & iterative design thinking process equipped us to understand the engineering mind of the tech teams, we were able nail down the following scope and objectives"
+  - cContent9: "Our periodic assessments & iterative design thinking process equipped us to understand the engineering mind of the tech teams, we were able nail down the following scope and objectives"
 csubHead5: "Output"
 cContent10: "A workflow a driven engineering platform with insightful dashboard for measuring the application performance and stability."